emreatay993/MARS/README.md

 - ✅ **Targeted Testing**: Unit coverage for validators, data models, and utilities plus structured manual GUI checklists
 - ✅ **Documentation Refresh**: README, architecture, migration, and testing guides align with the current package layout
 - ✅ **Bug Fixes Retained**: Hover annotations, scalar bar refresh, time-history plotting, and related stability fixes remain in place

+### Important Notes (v0.95)

+- 🔴 **IBG Plasticity Algorithm**: The Incremental Buczynski-Glinka (IBG) plasticity correction method is currently **disabled** in this version.
+While the implementation exists in the codebase, it has been deactivated pending further development, verification, and validation.
+Users should rely on Neuber or Glinka methods for plasticity corrections.
+See `PLASTICITY_INTEGRATION_PLAN.md` for details.

+- 🎨 **Application Icon**: MARS now features a custom Mars-themed icon located in `resources/icons/`.
+The icon is automatically applied to the application window on startup.

 ## 📁 Project Structure